A Bill to make provision for penalties against the Court of Directors of the Bank of England for failure to meet inflation targets.

 May contain errors — check source documents for definitive information.

-The Bill would create penalties for the Bank of England's Court of Directors if inflation targets are not met.
-It aims to increase accountability for the Bank's leadership over inflation performance and is currently being debated in the House of Commons, where Sir Christopher Chope is the sponsor.
-The measure,-if enacted, would place consequences on the Bank's governing body for its inflation outcomes.
+This bill would create penalties for the Bank of England’s Court of Directors if the inflation targets are not met.
+It seeks to increase accountability of the Bank’s leadership over inflation performance.
+The bill is currently at the second reading in the House of Commons.

 Generated 21 February 2026